tjesi/TTM4205/README.md

 The submission deadline is <font color='red'>December 6th at 23:59</font>.

-The problems are available here: [PDF]() (TBA)
+**The problems will be announced here.**

-### Weekly problems (20 points)
+### ChipWhisperer lab (20 points)

-This assignment will contain lab work using ChipWhisperer equipment.
+This assignment will contain lab work using the ChipWhisperer equipment.

 The submission deadline is <font color='red'>December 6th at 23:59</font>.

-The assignment is available here: [PDF]() (TBA)
+**The lab work will be announced here.**

 ### Technical Essay (40 points)

 This assignment is to write a technical essay about either a topic not covered
 by the lectures, or to cover a topic from the lectures more in-depth.
-It is mandatory that each group present their work, but it does not impacte the grade.
+It is mandatory for each group to present their work, but it does not impact the grade.

 *Most important guidelines:*

   - Groups of 1-3 members
-  - Papers of 10-20 pages
+  - Essays of 10-20 pages
-  - Papers written in LaTeX
+  - Essays written in LaTeX
   - Short oral presentations

 *Deadlines:*